hyperledger/fabric-private-chaincode/README.md

 ### Design

-More detailed architectural information and overview of the protocols can be found in the [Fabric Private Chaincode RFC](https://github.com/hyperledger/fabric-rfcs/blob/d1dc48ee934b1430b43f870f4d01e7f145576ec8/text/0000-fabric-private-chaincode-1.0.md) <!-- TODO: fix-me with pointer to version in fabric-rfcs once RFC is accepted ... -->
+More detailed architectural information and overview of the protocols can be found in the [Fabric Private Chaincode RFC](https://github.com/hyperledger/fabric-rfcs/blob/master/text/0000-fabric-private-chaincode-1.0.md)

 The full detailed operation of FPC is documented in a series of UML Sequence Diagrams.
 Note that FPC version 1.x corresponds to `FPC Lite`